Philippine Arbor Day, Is there such a day?

 - Public school grounds, gardens, or other available areas within the school premises

 - Idle or vacant public lands

-- Public parks in urban and rural area
+- Public parks in an urban and rural areas

 Who will provide the seedlings to be planted you might ask?